bwp91/homebridge-ewelink/README.md

 </span>

-## Documentation
+### Documentation
 Please refer to the [wiki](https://github.com/bwp91/homebridge-ewelink/wiki) for documentation.

-## Credits
+### Credit
-- To the original owner of this package @gbro115 for letting me take over.
+Thank you to the original owner of this package @gbro115 for letting me take over.
 I will look after it as best as I can :)
-- More credits in the [wiki](https://github.com/bwp91/homebridge-ewelink/wiki/Credits).